Choosing alternatives to coal tar-based pavement sealcoats: Guidance for property owners, associations and managers

 PAHs escape from coal tar sealcoat and other pavement materials when they are scraped, washed or blown into stormwater holding ponds and other waters receiving rain and snow runoff.
 The PAHs build up in the sediments that drop to the bottom of these water bodies.

-Minnesota researchers have traced about 54% of the PAHs in Twin Cities stormwater pond sediment to coal tar-based sealcoats.
+Minnesota researchers have traced over 60% of the PAHs in Twin Cities stormwater pond sediment to coal tar-based sealcoats.
+In sediment studies elsewhere in the eastern half of the U.S., the U.S. Geological Survey has found amounts traceable to coal tar sealcoats ranging from 21% to 54%.

-Cleaning out and properly managing highly-contaminated stormwater sediments in Minnesota is expensive: up to three times the cost of low-contamination, unregulated sediments.
+Cleaning out and properly managing highly PAH-contaminated stormwater sediments in Minnesota is expensive: up to three times the cost of low-contamination, unregulated sediments.
+This issue may soon confront local governments outside Minnesota as well.

-While there are other active sources of PAH contamination such as wood fires and vehicle emissions, this is one of the more easily-preventable sources.
+While there are other active sources of PAH contamination such as wood fires and vehicle emissions, coal tar sealcoat is one of the more easily preventable sources.
 In addition, safer substitutes are now available which are comparable in performance and price.

 Most highway departments and road agencies have not used coal tar products on asphalt pavement for many years, and many experts say they reduce asphalt life in the long run.